Paika Rebellion

 Statue of Bakshi Jagabandhu, the leader of Paika Rebellion, in Bhubaneswar.

-The Paika Rebellion, also known as the Paika Bidroha or Paik Rebellion.
-It is the first armed rebellion against Company rule in India in 1817.
+The Paika Rebellion, also known as the Paika Bidroha or Paik Rebellion, was an armed rebellion against Company rule in India in 1817.
 The Paikas rose in rebellion under their leader Bakshi Jagabandhu and projecting Lord Jagannath as the symbol of Odia unity, the rebellion quickly spread across most of Odisha before being put down by the Company's forces.

 Paikas

 From Left to Right: Krutibas Patsani, Madhab Chandra Routray, Bakshi Jagabandhu, Jayi Rajaguru, and Pindiki Bahubalendra.

-The Paikas were peasant Militia of the Gajapati rulers of Odisha who offered military services to the kings while taking up cultivation during peacetime.
+The Paikas were peasant militia of the Gajapati rulers of Odisha who offered military services to the kings while taking up cultivation during peacetime.
 The Paikas were organised into three ranks distinguished by their occupation.
 The Paikas were led by Khandayats during the rebellion.
 These were the Prahari, who served as initial defenders tasked with guarding lands with swords in their hands; the Banua – adept archers and marksmen skilled in using matchlocks; and the Dhenkiya – khanda (sword) and shield bearers who fought on the frontlines.
 With the conquest of Odisha by the East India Company in 1803 and the dethronement of the Raja (king) of Khurda, the power and prestige of the Paikas began to decline.
 The attitude of the company to the Paikas was expressed by Walter Ewer, on the commission that looked into the causes of the Rebellion, stating that "now there is no need of assistance of Paikas at Khurda.
 It is dangerous to keep them in the Presidency armies.
 Thus they should be treated and dealt as common Ryots and land revenue and other taxes should be collected from them.
 They must be deprived of their former Jagir lands.
 Within a short period of time the name of Paika has already been forgotten.
 But still now where the Paikas are living they have retained their previous aggressive nature.
 In order to break their poisonous teeth, the colonial Police Force must be highly alert to keep the Paikas under their control for a pretty long period, unless the Paika community is ruined completely Company rule cannot run smoothly.